alfredomartinezjr/wosostats/resources/definitions.md

 **Launch balls** - `launch`, `lau`

 Also sometimes known as "long balls."
 Long, high balls into open space, not clearly towards any one intended recipient, or into a crowded area, or into open space for a teammate to run into.
 If they come from the left or right thirds of the field, they should be logged as crosses and NOT as a launch ball.

+Log this in the play.type column for all types of launched balls; that includes crosses from open play and set-pieces (free kicks, corner kicks, and throw-ins that are launched or driven into the box).

 Example 1: [http://i.imgur.com/HgK2mXJ.gifv](http://i.imgur.com/HgK2mXJ.gifv)